jjack94/jjack94/README.md

-- 👋 Hi, I’m @jjack94(James J)
+- Hi, I’m @jjack94(James J)

-- 👀 Looking to grow my skills as a programmer in any way that I can
+- Looking to grow my skills as a programmer in any way that I can
 - my repos consist of work done during my education for a BS in Computer Science As well as personal projects

-- 📫 How to reach me -jamesnjack2@gmail.com